Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/15-post-link-recompile/DirectRecompileMakefile_Flow.md

 Phase 2 contains the following stages:

- 1. `aie2`: As in the previous phase, this stage builds an AI Engine application, but in this case it uses the new interface constraints.
+ 1. `aie2`: As in the previous phase, this stage builds an AI Engine application, but in this case, it uses new interface constraints.
 The kernel itself has not changed but a kernel location constraint has been added to the graph so that you can see a big difference in the kernel placement.
 Check this new placement using Vitis Analyzer on the compile summary.

  2. `package2`: Create the PDI to load onto the device (`hw_emu`).